-Configuration-wise, you can get this laptop with an Intel Core Ultra 5 or 7 CPU paired with up to 16GB of RAM and 512GB of storage.
+You can get this laptop with an Intel Core Ultra 5 or 7 CPU paired with up to 16GB of RAM and 512GB of storage.
 The base model with a Core Ultra 5 115U model, 8GB of RAM, and 256GB of storage is likely adequate for most people's workloads and the easiest to find.
-Upgrading to the Core Ultra 7 model with more RAM will allow you to do heavier multitasking, but know that you may have trouble finding these configurations due to low availability.
-The battery lasts around 10 hours of light use and charges over USB-C, so you don't have to carry around a proprietary charger.
-Ports include a USB-A, two USB-C/Thunderbolt 4s, an HDMI, and a 3.5 mm headphone jack.
+Upgrading to the Core Ultra 7 model with more RAM will let you do heavier multitasking, but know that you may have trouble finding these configurations due to low availability.
+You can expect to get around 10 hours of battery life in light uses, and you can charge the laptop via USB-C, so you don't have to carry around a proprietary charger.
 Unfortunately, there are no biometrics like a fingerprint sensor or facial recognition camera, though that's fairly typical for a Chromebook.

 Searching for a budget-friendly model or shopping for a younger student?
 The Acer Aspire 3 Spin 14 (2023) might fit the bill.
 We have yet another 14-inch model, but as you can probably guess from its price, this is a fairly low-end device, so expect some compromises.
 It's available with an Intel N100, N200, or Core i3-N305 CPU; they're all low-power processors that can handle general productivity tasks like text processing, web browsing, and video playback, but since you can only get 4GB or 8GB of RAM, heavy multitasking is a no-go.
 Expect around seven hours of battery life with light use; a quick charge may be necessary to get through a typical work or school day.